h-dong/my-learning-log/README.md

 [Poke](https://jestjs.io) to check it out

+### Karma - E2E testing framework

+> Karma is essentially a tool which spawns a web server that executes source code against test code for each of the browsers connected.
+The results of each test against each browser are examined and displayed via the command line to the developer such that they can see which browsers and tests passed or failed.

+Karm is used for End-to-End (E2E) tests.
+It has been around for a while, so I'd personally pick something else over this.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://karma-runner.github.io) to check it out

+### Mocha - Unit & E2E testing framework

+> Mocha is a feature-rich JavaScript test framework running on Node.js and in the browser, making asynchronous testing simple and fun.
+Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.

+I have only used Mocha for Unit testing, but it seems like it could support E2E tests as well.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://karma-runner.github.io) to check it out

+### Jasmine - Unit testing framework

+> Jasmine claims to be a behavior-driven development framework, but it is just a unit testing tool for testing JavaScript code.
+It does not depend on any other JavaScript frameworks.
+It does not require a DOM.
+And it has a clean, obvious syntax so that you can easily write tests.

+I personal would never use Jasmnine when I could use Jest.
+Imo Jest is better in almost everyway: easy to set up, batteries included, powerful APIs, and etc.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://jasmine.github.io) to check it out

+### Chai - Unit & E2E test assertion library

+> Chai is a BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.

+Similar to Sinon below, Chai is meant to work with other libraries and frameworks.
+There is very little reason to pick this tool up, unless the (testing) tech stack is custom made and requires a good assertion library.
+E.g. Chai could be used with Webdriver.io.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://www.chaijs.com) to check it out

+### Sinon

+Standalone test spies, stubs and mocks for JavaScript.
+This is used in conjunction with any unit testing framework e.g. Ava.

+Another reason for using Jest ist that it has mocking, stubbing and spying included out of the box.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://sinonjs.org) to check it out

+### Cucumber (JS) and Gherkin - Behaviour Driven Development (BDD) Testing

+Cucumber and Gherkin is a very popular tool among Java BDD testing.
+In JavaScript, this is mostly used in End to End (E2E) tests unlike Jasmine which is just another Unit testing tool.

+- [x] Open source
+- [x] Free to use for both personal and business

+[Poke](https://github.com/cucumber/cucumber-js) to check it out

 ### Pact - Consumer Driven Contract Testing

 A similar to BDD approach to integration testing between backend services with either other backend services and frontend applications.